Borax Lake chub

-The Borax Lake chub (Siphateles boraxobius) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, chubs, Eurasian minnows and related fishes.
+The Borax Lake chub (Epizon boraxobius) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, chubs, Eurasian minnows and related fishes.
 This is a rare species which is found only in outflows and pools around Borax Lake, a small lake of the Alvord basin, Harney County, Oregon.

 This species typically reaches only 5 cm in length, although some are as long as 11 cm.
 The back is generally a dark olive green, while the sides are silvery, with a dark line extending from gill cover to tail, and a scattering of dark melanophores.
 The fins are colorless, with more melanophores on the rays of the dorsal fin and tail, as well as on the first four rays of the pectoral fins.
 Similar in many ways to the Alvord chub, the Borax Lake species has a longer, wider, and deeper head, and larger eyes, and the caudal peduncle is more slender.